AdobeDocs/commerce-operations.en/help/operational-playbook/solution/hosting-comparison.md

 # Cloud vs on-premises

-Analysing and then determining the type of technical and economic resources an organisation is willing to devote to each of the areas below allows merchants to make tactful decision about which hosting solution is the best fit for their business.
+Analyzing and determining the type of technical and economic resources an organization is willing to devote to each of the areas below allows merchants to make tactful decisions about which hosting solution is the best fit for their business.

 The following table outlines the advantages and disadvantages of cloud versus on-premises solutions: